-Each Kennel offers our guests their own spacious, individually heated bedroom area with plenty of quality bedding and toys, although you are welcome to bring your pet’s own toys and bedding for familiarity and extra reassurance.
+Each Kennel offers our guests their own spacious, individually heated bedroom area.
+You are welcome to bring your pet’s own toys and bedding for familiarity and extra reassurance.

 They can listen to “doggy radio” and have access to their own sheltered outside run during the day.
-Larger kennels with platform beds and feeding stations are provided for our larger sized doggy guests, and family sized kennels are available for customers who have more than one dog.
+Larger kennels with platform beds and feeding stations are provided for our larger sized doggy guests, or for customers who have more than one dog.

 We can accommodate dogs of most ages, puppies must have had their vaccinations and elderly dogs should still have good mobility and be comfortable being away from their home and owners.